Helena Valley

 In terms of cultural diversity, Helena Valley records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Helena Valley's cultural diversity aligns with its region, as 76.0% were born in Australia, 91.5% are citizens, and 93.5% speak English only at home.
-Christianity is the dominant religion, at 50.8%.
-Judaism, however, is overrepresented at 0.1%, compared to None% regionally.
+Helena Valley's cultural diversity aligns with the wider region, with 76.0% born in Australia, 91.5% being citizens, and 93.5% speaking English only at home.
+Christianity is the dominant religion, comprising 50.8%.
+Judaism, at 0.1%, is overrepresented compared to Greater Perth's 0.3%.

 Frequently Asked Questions - Diversity